-This program guide is to be used together with the general Study Abroad (SA) Handbook.
+This program guide is to be used together with the general Study Abroad Handbook.
 The handbook has information that is valid for all UW-Eau Claire study abroad programs.
-This guide has information specific to the South Africa summer program.
-It is designed to complement the study abroad orientation and your individual pre-departure preparations.
+This guide has information specific to the South Africa semester/year program.
+It is designed to complement the study abroad orientation, and your individual pre-departure preparations.

-Please realize that although this guide was written to help you better prepare for your time abroad, it is impossible for any single resource to answer all of your questions.
+Please realize that although this guide was written to help you better prepare for your time abroad, and that all of the information available at the time of printing has been used, it is impossible for any single resource to answer all of your questions.
 Your peer adviser will email additional information throughout the semester.
 We also strongly encourage you to contact the Center for International Education (CIE) staff, your peer adviser, and any South African students on campus with your specific questions.
 You should also make use of the additional written and web resources listed towards the end of this guide.

-Basic questions only you can answer include:
+Basic questions only vou can answer include:

-- 1) What are YOUR goals for this experience?
-Common goals of student travelers include advancement in future profession, wish to expand personal and academic horizons, need for a change, wish to challenge oneself with immersion in a new culture. - 2) Given the way the program is set up, how can you best prepare to meet your goals?
+1) What are YOUR goals for this experience?
+Common goals of student travelers include advancement in a future profession; desire to expand personal and academic horizons; need for a change; and wish to challenge oneself with immersion in a new culture.

+2) Given the way the program is set up, how can you best prepare to meet your goals?
 For example, if one of your goals is truly being immersed in South African culture, yet you are going with a group of international students, how can you ensure that you do not spend too much time with other U.S. Americans or international students?

-The information in this guide was current at the time of publishing, though changes may occur at any time.
+The information in this guide was current at the time of printing, though changes may occur at any time.